 The Quality Assurance Committee is responsible for administering a continuing competency program in order to promote high practice standards amongst registrants.
 Registrants should ensure that they are in compliance each year with the program requirements, and keep a record of their activities over the year for ease of record production in the event that they are chosen as part of the annual audit.

 The specific requirements of the CE Program are set out in the following document.

 In the 2-year reporting period, a minimum of 6 out of 50 hours have to be in person (face-to-face) and they may be activities under categories A and/or C. A minimum of 4 hours must focus on ethical practice.

 Compliance with the Continuing Competency Requirements Policy is required for renewing registration with the College.

-Category A includes “direct participatory, formal programs” that include live in-person interactive workshops, seminars, or training when attendance is taken and monitored; or electronically offered continuing education when attendance is taken and monitored and when there is an assessment tool for the course.
+Category A includes “direct participatory, formal programs” that include live in-person or online interactive workshops, seminars, or training when attendance is taken and monitored; or electronically offered continuing education when attendance is taken and monitored and when there is an assessment tool for the course.